orbitdb-archive/orbit/README.md

 The builds are in `dist/`

-## Requirements (for development)
-- Node.js v4.2.1
-- Following npm modules installed globally: grunt-cli, mocha, electron-prebuilt
-- g++, gcc, make (for building native modules)
-- python 2 (for building, some native modules need it, node-fibers perhaps?)
-- Chrome

 ## TODO

+## Backlog
+- Tab to finish the username when writing
+- "also if there is an ipfs daemon already running it fails pretty badly" (dignifiedquire)
+  - Can't reproduce! (haadcode)
+- Missing: notifications, user mentions (dignifiedquire)
+- If it's truly a linked list, you could take advantage of https://ipfs.io/ipfs/QmTtqKeVpgQ73KbeoaaomvLoYMP7XKemhTgPNjasWjfh9b/ for efficient seeking to any point in the history. (from Ion)
+- Private messages (one-to-one messages)
+- Add Katex/Mathjax support along with markdown
+- Empty channels when no swarm peers.
+Notify the user that there are no peers atm., re-try logic in backend for connecting to peers if connection failed and there are 0 peers
 - bug: UI <-> daemon connection state gets fckd
-- highlight mentions on channels
 - feature: markdown as content type in messages (like files/lists)
-- feature: autolinks for ipfs hashes
 - add caching of packages to go-ipfs / node install.js
 - loading animation to channel.join
-- empty channels when no swarm peers. notify the user that there are no peers atm., re-try logic in backend for connecting to peers if connection failed and there are 0 peers
 - feature: notifications
 - password for username is unclear (and buggy: can't enter no password)
 - feature: download manager